-Playground Rules and Procedures

-The following rules and procedures are established for consistency and student safety while at play on the playground:
+Playground Rules and Procedures - The following rules and procedures are established for consistency and student safety while at play on the playground:

 - 1. The only ropes on the playground are to be used for jumping. - 2.
 Refrain from throwing rocks, sticks, or other debris that may be on the ground. - 3.
 Refrain from pushing, shoving, tripping, or pulling people on the playground. - 4.
 Students are responsible for the playground equipment taken from their room.
 If they take something out, they are responsible for returning it. - 5.
 Students may bring their own toys with teacher approval, but students must assume the responsibility for safekeeping.
 Bus regulations are to be followed when bringing items to school. - 6.
 Students are not to slide on ice or snow unless approved by the teacher. - 7.
-Students are to line up as soon as the bell rings or the playground supervisor blows the whistle. - 8.
-Throwing snowballs is prohibited.

-9. Candy and gum will not be permitted at recess time unless specifically allowed for special occasions by the playground supervisor.

-10. Students are expected to have boots, gloves or mittens, caps, and adequate outer garments during inclement weather.
+Students are to line up as soon as requested. - 8.
+Throwing snowballs is prohibited. - 9.
+Candy and gum will not be permitted at recess time unless specifically allowed for special occasions by the playground supervisor. - 10.
+Students are expected to have boots, gloves or mittens, caps, and adequate outer garments during inclement weather. - 11.
+Students are expected to go outside for recess unless they have a medical excuse from their doctor. - 12.
+Students are not to play games that include tackling, fighting, gangs, hard balls, or hard bats.